-- Gru's lair in Despicable Me is located in the middle of one of these.
-With its dark colors, larger architecture and dead lawn, it sticks out like a sore thumb.
+- Gru's lair in Despicable Me is located under a spooky-looking manor house incongruously located in the middle of one of these.
+With its dark colors, looming architecture, and dead lawn, it sticks out like a sore thumb.

 - Particularly in earlier seasons of The Simpsons, most of the houses in Springfield looked largely the same.